 THE CONTACT POINT: Direct Intuitive Engagement

+We are complex psychological creatures of contradiction with opposing forces and contraries interacting within our psyches.
+In this work, we explore the opposing forces of our nature as expressions of a larger changing whole.
+These inner oppositions are not split but expressions of a great complexity than we may be aware of at the time.
 Take the polarity of Masculine/Feminine, for example.
 Masculine energy already exists; we do not need to make it up.
-Allow its energy to fill the previous No-Form state of receptivity.
-Let it expand from its initial contact point throughout the rest of your body, moving you this way and that.
-Allow it to infuse your experience with its quality, color and intensity.
-The orientation here is non-directional, rather than directional; the energy itself guides the direction rather than our personal will.
-Follow it, rather than push it.
+From the receptive state of No-Form, we allow its energy to expand from its initial contact point throughout the rest of our body, moving us this way and that, allowing it to infuse our experience with its quality, color and intensity.
+The energy itself guides the direction rather than our personal will.
+Follow the energy, don’t push or direct it.

-This requires an ability to relax the desire to control or direct the energy.
+Polarity work asks us to relax the desire to control or direct the energy.
 When the force of energy is strong enough to move your body, you follow its direction.
-By creating space for its expression, you are moved by the energy.
-Like clay in the hands of a sculptor, we learn to be shaped before we start shaping.
-Allow yourself to be created before you start creating.
-This non-directional orientation takes practice and is nurtured by the authenticity of your No-Form state; the deeper the No-Form, the deeper we can be impressed and moved by a given source through the contact point.
+By creating space for its expression, you are moved by its force.
+Like clay in the hands of a sculptor, we are shaped before we start shaping.
+This takes practice and is nurtured by the authenticity of your No-Form state; the deeper the No-Form, the deeper we can be impressed and moved by a given source through the contact point.

-Like the archeologists pick-axe, effective ritual is a tool for penetrating the surface crust of our social conditioning and mining the veins of our common humanity and ancestral heritages.
-To embark on this archeology of the soul, we must first look to our own most personal experiences.
-One of the first tasks towards this end is to draw up a polarity list of personally charged polarities comprised of internal oppositions made up of strong resistances and/or excitements, of negatively and positively charged personal polarities.
+Like the archeologist’s pick-axe, this ritual work can be a tool for penetrating the surface crust of social conditioning and mining the veins of our common humanity.
+To embark on this archeology of the soul, we look to our own personal experiences.
+This starts with drawing up a polarity list of personally charged polarities made up of strong resistances and/or excitements, of negatively and positively charged personal polarities.

-The overall objective of polarizations is to render the emotional ego more flexible.
+The overall objective of polarity work is to render the emotional ego more flexible.
 By repeated exposure to opposing sides of one's nature, it becomes more difficult to fixate on any one side over the other.
-A more malleable ego results, one that can permit more reality, i.e., more than one side of Self.
+A more malleable ego results, one that can permit more reality.
 Rendering the ego more flexible completes the physical and emotional cycles of ritual preparation.
-Alchemically, the body acts as a kind of vessel for containing, mixing, transforming and refining the ongoing union of opposites that these polarizations catalyze.
-What comes after polarization work depends on the direction suggested by the facilitator or, if the group decides collectively, the mutually agreed upon archetype to explore and the ritual format to best engage those processes.
+The body acts as a kind of alchemical alembic, or vessel, containing, mixing, transforming, distilling, and refining the union of opposites produced by ongoing polarity work.
+What comes after polarity work depends on the directions suggested by the facilitator or, if the group decides collectively, the mutually agreed upon archetype or theme to explore and the ritual format to best engage those processes.

 by Antero and other authors